Geriatric Massage: Promote Well-being and Mobility in Aging Adults

 6. Individual Assessment

 Because everyone is different, what works for one person may not work for another.
-As a result, a thorough individual assessment is required to identify the appropriateness and possible advantages of geriatric massage in a client’s treatment program.

 Exploring Geriatric Massage